nilsteampassnet/teampass_doc/docs/install/upgrade.md

 # Upgrade Teampass to a new release

-It is recommended to install the latest Teampass release.
+It is recommended to install the latest Teampass release when available.

 ---